 Step 1: Clean and sand the wood

-Use 220 grit sandpaper for sanding the wood surface nicely and evenly.
-Please don’t be too aggressive with it; instead, keep the pressure gentle and even across the entire surface.
+Use 220 grit sandpaper to sand the wood surface nicely and evenly.
+Please don’t be too aggressive; keep the pressure gentle and even across the entire surface.
 You can have the sandpaper on a sanding sponge for manual sanding or use an orbital sander instead.

 The choice of sanding tool should depend on the size of your project and the nature of the wood.
 For instance, an orbital sander may not reach some nooks and crevices, such as under the railings on your deck.